EmptyCupHQ/emptycuphq.github.io/content/academy/assignment.md

 __If you can create a page that is an exact replica of this design, you can submit your assignment, even if you don't have the rest of the functionality implemented.__

-_If you finish this successfully on your own and submit, a mentor will get in touch with you to guide you and share useful learning resources if you need to learn something new._
+~~If you finish this successfully on your own and submit, a mentor will get in touch with you to guide you and share useful learning resources if you need to learn something new.~~ Due to limited mentorship bandwidth, mentorship will be provided only on very specific questions through the Slack channel.
+Please do not get blocked on the mentor to proceed.

+_NOTE: Please DO NOT request edit access to the Figma file.
+Can you edit the question paper in your exam?
+You can

 ### 2. Shortlisting